ShirleyxZhang/cs50_final/docs/DESIGN.md

 Output:

-* hints from GA to FA
+* hints from GA to FA (Not direclty communicating with each other)
 * game number response to each new player
 * game status updates to GA including:
   * game statistics: elapsed time, number of active agents, number of active teams, number of code drops yet to neutralize.